NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 Level IV cosmic signature \(could be a combat sig)

 3-9 cans inside.
 Two neut towers inside \(50km range).
-An Astero would lose immediately all cap and NPC elite frigs would tackle, so always draw the NPC ships first away. \(Cycle the prop module and draw them >50km away from the cans.)
+An Astero would lose immediately all cap and NPC elite frigs would tackle, so always draw the NPC ships first away. \(Cycle the MWD and draw them >50km away from the cans.)
 Sometimes a boss with a unique name could appear \(cruiser or battleship), may drop BPC with 50-200 runs. \(Some could be scanned by cargo scanner, some not because they are immune to EWAR.)

 Digital "Site"